d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

 help(torch.ones_like)
 ```

-From the documentation, we can see that the `ones_like` function creates a new array with the same shape as the supplied `ndarray` and sets all the elements to `1`.
+From the documentation, we can see that the `ones_like` function creates a new array with the same shape as the supplied `ndarray` and sets all the elements to the value of 1.
 Whenever possible, you should run a quick test to confirm your interpretation:

 ```{.python .input}
 x = np.array([[0, 0, 0], [2, 2, 2]])